PUT-Motorsport/PUTM_EV_DASH_SOFTWARE_2022/README.md

 The app uses an external library `libsocketcan`, which can be installed in a `libsocketcan-dev` package.

-The app also uses the [Nlohmanns's json library](https://github.com/nlohmann/json).
+The app uses the [Nlohmanns's json library](https://github.com/nlohmann/json).
 Licensed under MIT, available in the project files in \Dash\lib.

+The app uses the [d-bahr's crc c++ library](https://github.com/d-bahr/CRCpp).

 ## CAN bus connection